gia-bartlett/Business-Analysis/ch4.md

 Activity analysis
 Business process modelling

+Situation Statement (provides not just the situation encountered, but also the impact on the organization):
+The (*problem or opportunity*) has the effect of (x) with the resulting impact of (y).

 4. **Evaluate Options:**
 This stage is concerned with examining the potential improvements identified so far, developing some business options and evaluating them for acceptability and feasibility.
 The analysis of the gaps between the existing and desired systems will have produced some ideas for improvements and the work now is to develop these ideas into business options.
 These options may include options for changes in a number of areas; for example, they may change the business processes, the job roles, the management structure or the IT systems.
 At this point, the changes are likely to be defined in outline only, but in sufficient detail so that a business case may be developed to support the recommendations and provide a basis for decision-making.
 Once the work to define the changed areas begins in earnest, there may be a need for further consideration of options.